SalishSeaCast/SOG/docs/SOGcommand.rst

      INFILE                infile for run

    optional arguments:
-     --version             show program's version number and exit --dry-run             Don't do anything, just report what would be done.
+     -h, --help            show this help message and exit --version             show program's version number and exit --dry-run             Don't do anything, just report what would be done.
      -o OUTFILE, --outfile OUTFILE